modir/using-laminas-framework-book/version2/docs/doctrine.md

 }
 ~~~

-T> You will also need to slightly modify the `PostManager::getTagCloud()` method, because it expects an array of posts, but
+> You will also need to slightly modify the `PostManager::getTagCloud()` method, because it expects an array of posts, but
-T> now it will receive the `Query`.
+> now it will receive the `Query`.
 It is a simple and obvious modification, so we won't describe how to do that (refer to Blog sample for the complete code).

 #### Modifying IndexController